GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 ---

-Progressive Web Apps (PWAs) are a pattern for creating app-like, instant loading, reliable, and installable websites and why would you want a user to install your web app?
+Progressive Web Apps (PWAs) are a pattern for creating app-like, instant loading, reliable, and installable websites.
+Why would you want a user to install your web app?
 The same reason you'd want a user to install your native app from any app store.